-NOTE: Until an incomplete (I) or no grade (NG) is removed, it is calculated as an F in the semester grade point average.
+NOTE: Until a no grade (NG) is removed, it is calculated as an F in the semester grade point average.
 This will sometimes affect a student's academic standing.
 At the time the incomplete is removed the Registrar will reevaluate the student's status.